andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 > [!todo]- not exam relevant
 > Not exam relevant, rarely used, but sometimes really helpful.

-These operators can also be used with the [[5 Datatypes#Collection Datatypes|sequence datatypes]] string, list and tuple.
+These operators can also be used with the [[5 Datatype#Collection Datatypes|sequence datatypes]] string, list and tuple.
 Both operands must be of the same datatype.
 This will check the operation for all pairs of elements one by one.
 So as soon as there is a pair of elements that do not have the same value it will result in a total result of either`True` or `False`.
 If they have different lengths but the element pairs are all equal, the shorter sequence is considered smaller.

 ```python
 print([1] < [2])                  # because 1<2 -> True